Joe Wieland: Oakland Athletics

 On January 19, 2023, Wieland signed a minor league contract with the Oakland Athletics organization.
 In 23 games for the Triple–A Las Vegas Aviators, registering a 4–4 record and 8.16 ERA with 27 strikeouts in 32 innings pitched.
 On July 4, Wieland was released by Oakland.

 Chicago Dogs

 On August 20, 2023, Wieland signed with the Chicago Dogs of the American Association of Professional Baseball.
 In 3 starts for Chicago, Wieland recorded a 1.76 ERA with 24 strikeouts across 15 1/3 innings pitched.

 Olmecas de Tabasco

 On February 26, 2024, Wieland signed with the Olmecas de Tabasco of the Mexican League.
 In 9 games (6 starts) for Tabasco, he logged a 4–1 record and 2.95 ERA with 44 strikeouts across 39 2/3 innings pitched.

 Uni-President Lions

 On March 8, 2025, Wieland signed with the Uni-President Lions of the Chinese Professional Baseball League.
 He did not make an appearance for the Lions' main team, instead spending time with the farm team.
 On July 26, Wieland elected to retire from baseball, despite the Lions offering him a first team roster spot following the departure of C. C. Mercedes.

+Coaching career

+On February 6, 2026, Wieland was announced as a minor league pitching rehab coordinator within the Athletics organization.